AlineDB/trashgame/README.md

 You start the game with 3 lives and a 60 second timer.
 If you miss a waste, you lose a life.
 If the waste does not match the bin, you lose a life.

 Plastics and metals go in the blue bin.
 Degradable waste or food waste goes in the green bin.
+Papers and cardboards go in the yellow bin.
 The rest goes in the black bin.

 Enjoy the game!